facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

   Providing only `lower` and `upper` bound will set the initial value to the middle of the range, and the step to a sixth of the range.

-**Note**: unbounded variables are only available through a config file.
+**Note**: unbounded scalars (scalars with no upper and lower bounds) can only be defined through a config file.

 ### Custom parameter